Understanding the Sessions

 The short answer is no!
 Children need a consistent and safe place to feel secure enough to express themselves freely.
 Even a single interruption can stop the therapeutic process and the child may not go back to the stage they reached and there can be a breakdown in the therapy process.

 The same room/room layout and same day and time should be used each week, the therapist collecting and returning the child to that they can adapt back into their day.

 Can I ask the child about the sessions?

 Although you may be curious, it is best not to ask a child about their therapy sessions, or say things such as “have fun!” when they are going to Play Therapy.
 The reasons are because children in the sessions are often exploring difficult events which are unlikely to be fun for them.
 However, there is fun and laughter to be had but the content of each session depends on what the child wants to bring into the room on the day.

-It is up to each child if they want to discuss or answer questions from parents or staff, please remember that their process is private and they may feel obliged to reply when they do not actually want to.
+I tell the child that they are free to discuss anything in the session with whoever they choose to, and that I do not discuss what goes on, unless something they say, worries or concerns me.
+Play & Creative Arts Therapy provides a safe, secure and non-judgmental space for the child to process their feelings and their world. and it is up to each child if they want to discuss or answer questions from parents or staff.
+Please remember that their process is private and they may feel obliged to reply when they do not actually want to.
 All information is strictly confidential unless a disclosure or a child protection concern is raised.

 At the end of the Play Therapy a report will be given to the school or parent along with any further recommendations for support.